Minimally Invasive Bunion Surgery

 What are bunions?

 Dr. Weissman has been performing minimally invasive surgery to treat bunions for 30 years.
-Minimally invasive bunion surgery is faster, safer, has a faster recovery, and is less expensive than other surgery types.
+After we assess your bunions we will decide upon which bunion treatment we will administer.
+Many people who have been suffering from bunion pain for a long time will require surgery, which our doctors are fully equipped to provide.
+Minimally invasive bunion surgery is faster, safer, has a faster recovery time, and is less expensive than other types of bunion surgeries.

 What can I expect if I decide to have bunion surgery at Milwaukee Surgery Center?

 You’ll be treated in one of our modern surgery suites where we use the latest technologies and equipment.
 Under local anesthesia, a small incision is made and a specially designed surgical instrument is inserted into this incision.
 The entire procedure is performed through this tiny opening.
 At the surgery’s conclusion a small bandage is used to protect the micro surgery area.
 The entire procedure – including pre-op preparation and post-op recovery – takes less than 90 minutes.
 You’ll be able to walk and drive immediately following surgery and many of our patients go back to work the next day.
 You will need to wear a postoperative shoe for about a week following the operation.